Data-Liberation-Front/csvlint.io/README.md

 #### Services (job queues, cache servers, search engines, etc.)

-to initialise the app run this in root directory of app
+to initialise the app run this in root directory of app (note this command runs the DB background jobs listed above)

 `foreman start`